Leggett-Garg inequalities with deformed Pegg-Barnett phase observables: Derivation of the LGI of the observable

-Similar to our procedure for the parity observable we can determine what happens for $\hat{O}^{(+,-)}_{s}$ as well.
-Again we prepare the coherent state $|\alpha\rangle$ as the initial state of the system at $t_{1}=0$.
+Similar to our procedure for the parity observable we can determine what happens for $\hat{O}^{(+,-)}_{s}$ as well when using the initial coherent state $|\alpha\rangle$.
 Choosing $\hat{O}^{(+,-)}_{s}$ as the observable, based on calculations given in Appendix~\ref{Appendix-D}, we can describe the correlation function $C_{12}$ as

 where